Semistable models for modular curves and power operations for Morava E-theories of height 2: Proof of Theorems and

-For $1 \leq \T \leq p$, we need only express each $\tA^\T$ as a polynomial in $\A$ of degree at most $p$ with coefficients in $E^0$.
+For $1\leq\T\leq p$, we need only express each $\tA^\T$ as a polynomial in $\A$ of degree at most $p$ with coefficients in $E^0$.
 The constant terms $d_{0,\T}$ of these polynomials have been computed as $d_\T$ in \cite[proof of Proposition 6.4]{ho}.
-The same method there applies to give the stated formulas for the higher coefficients $d_{i,\T}$ with $1 \leq i \leq p$.
+The same method there applies to give the stated formulas for the higher coefficients $d_{i,\T}$ with $1\leq i\leq p$.\footnote{In fact, those formulas hold for all $0\leq i\leq p$ and $\T\geq 1$ in expressing $\tA^\T$ from $\A^i$ (with the convention that $w_\T = 0$ if $\T>p+1$). } This completes the proof of Theorem \ref{thm:po}.

 To derive the Adem relations, we generalize \cite[proof of Proposition 3.6\,(iv)]{p3} (cf.~\cite[proof of Proposition 6.4]{ho}).
-In view of the relation $\A \cdot \tA = w_0$, we have
+In view of the relation $\A\cdot\tA = w_0$, we have